GrafSoul/react-redux-saga/README.md

-# React, Redux and Redux-Saga
+# React, Redux + Redux-Saga

 Repository with an example of using libraries - React, Redux and Redux-Saga.

 © 2021